Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Main results

 We begin by showing that the environment being an uncontrolled MDP is sufficient for a myopic policy to be optimal.
 We do this by answering a slightly more general question, namely: \emph{given full knowledge of the parameters of an MDP, can we compute the decrease in average reward if a myopic policy is sought?} Theorem~\ref{thm:bound} provides an upper bound on how much worse myopic policies perform than optimal ones; Corollary~\ref{cor:myopic} identifies uncontrolled MDPs as the environments for which this bound equals 0.
 For ease of analysis, we consider the expected average reward as the criterion to be optimized, which corresponds to a discount factor (or ``evaluation horizon'') $\gamma=1$. \begin{definition} The \textbf{average reward} or \textbf{gain} of a policy $\pi$ is

 \end{definition} This limit need not exist in the general case.
-However, for \emph{unichain} MDPs under Markov randomized policies it does exist, and it is \emph{independent of the initial state} $s$, in other words, $\Gamma_\pi(s)\equiv g_\pi$ for unichain MDPs.
+However, for \emph{unichain} MDPs under Markov randomized policies it does exist, and it is \emph{independent of the initial state} $s$.
+This constant gain is denoted by $\Gamma_\pi(s)\equiv g_\pi$ for unichain MDPs.
 See also Lemma~\ref{lem:gain} in the Supplementary Material and e.g.,~\cite[Ch.~8]{puterman1994markov} for more details.

 It then follows that for a unichain MDP $M=(P(:), \varpi, r)$, there is a Markov randomized policy $\pi^*$ which achieves the optimal average reward $g^* \coloneq g_{\pi^*} = w^* r_{\pi^*},$ where $w^*\coloneq w_{\pi^*}\trans$ is the Perron vector of $P_{\pi^*}$.